Artesians/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
 * 2 Piece Set Bonus: Energy Recharge +20%
-* 4 Piece Set Bonus: Gaining Energy gives 3 Energy to all party members who have a Bow or a Catalyst equipped.
+* 4 Piece: Gaining Elemental Particles or Orbs gives 3 Energy to all party members who have a bow or a catalyst equipped.
 Can only occur once every 3s.
 {% endtab %}
 {% endtabs %}